MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Set-AdfsClaimDescription.md

 ### System.String

-String objects are received by the *TargetClaimType*, *TargetName* and *TargetShortName* parameters.
+String objects are received by the *TargetClaimType*, *TargetName*, and *TargetShortName* parameters.

 ## OUTPUTS